What Went Wrong In Patriots’ 26-10 Week 3 Loss To Lions?

-DETROIT — This isn’t the first time in recent memory the New England Patriots have started a season struggling.
+DETROIT — This isn’t the first time in recent memory the New England Patriots started a season struggling.
 It happened in 2014 and again in 2017.
 But it feels a little different this season, no?

 The Patriots lost to the Lions 26-10, and the score doesn’t tell the whole story.
 It wasn’t that close.

-The Lions outgained the Patriots 414 to 157.
-They nearly doubled the Patriots’ time of possession.
-The Patriots showed life only once or twice through the entire game.
+The Lions outgained the Patriots 414 to 157 and doubled the Patriots’ time of possession.
+New England showed life only once or twice through the entire game.

 LACK OF ATHLETICISM ON DEFENSE